fwilleke80/com_audioarchive/README.md

 Components → Audio Archive
 ```

 The dashboard provides archive statistics and verifies the database, configured directories, PHP capabilities, and optional FFmpeg or FFprobe executables.
+The shared waveform and spectral-analysis location is reported as **Analysis data storage**.
 Where supported, missing managed-storage directories can be created from the system check.

 For FFmpeg and FFprobe, the system check reports: